mohammadahmad12222686/Calculator-main/README.md

 ## Installation and Usage

-Installing and using the Calculator app by Pabitra Banerjee is simple and straightforward.
+Installing and using the Calculator app by Mohammad Ahmad is simple and straightforward.
 You can get the app from the Amazon AppStore and Indus AppStore.
 Alternatively, you can download it from the [GitHub Repository](https://github.com/PB2204/Calculator) where the installation URL is provided.

 ### Steps to Install and Use the Calculator App:

 1. **Download the App**:
-   - Visit the Amazon AppStore or Indus AppStore and search for "Calculator by Pabitra Banerjee".
+   - Visit the Amazon AppStore or Indus AppStore and search for "Calculator by Mohammad Ahmad".
    - Alternatively, go to the [GitHub Repository](https://github.com/PB2204/Calculator) and download the app using the provided installation URL.

 2. **Install the App**: